univec-ai/postvec/web/docs/models/login.md

 [ninference](/docs/concepts/modes) (distributed CPU/GPU inference) and
 support.
 Get an account at [univec.ai](https://univec.ai).

+The catalogue is currently in publication preview; these commands document the client contract and become useful when the registry channels are live.

 The authenticated route is **identity-only**: account active/verified, key not expired.
 It does **not** check balance or spending limit.
 Create a dedicated key with a **$0 spending limit** — the same `uv_` key would